MatthewKennedy/spree_blogs/README.md

 - Draft Mode editing
 - Action Text - TRIX rich text editor ready.

-This Spree Extension requires the **acts-as-taggable-on** gem to provide the same tagging (categories) support as you find in Shopify blogs.
-If you are already using acts-as-taggable-on in your Rails application, you can skip the acts-as-taggable-on install.

 ## Installation

 1. Add the following lines to your Gemfile:

     ```ruby
-    gem 'acts-as-taggable-on', '~> 6.0'
     gem 'spree_blogs', github: 'matthewkennedy/spree_blogs', branch: 'main'
     ```